triestpa/Police-Analysis-Python/README.md

 Open your browser to the specified URL (probably `localhost:8888`, unless you have a special configuration) and create a new notebook.

 > I used Python 3.6 for writing this tutorial.
-If you want to use another Python version, that's fine, most of the code that we write should work the same way on any Python 2.x or 3.x distribution.
+If you want to use another Python version, that's fine, most of the code that we'll cover should work on any Python 2.x or 3.x distribution.

 #### 0.5 - Load Dependencies